Treaty of Fes: Makhzen view

 In March 1912, negotiations at the Royal Palace in Fes between Sultan Abd al-Hafid of Morocco and Eugène Regnault were interpreted by Abdelqader Benghabrit, who was then working as the translator at the French Legation in Tangier.
-The negotiations on 29 March, held with the French military surrounding the city, lasted for 6 hours from 6:00 pm until midnight, and they culminated in the signing of the Treaty of Fes, which established the French Protectorate in Morocco on 30 March.
+The negotiations on 29 March, held with the French military surrounding the city, lasted for 6 hours from 6:00 pm until midnight.
+They culminated in the signing of the Treaty of Fes, which established the French Protectorate in Morocco on 30 March.

 Effects

 France gained authority over non-Moroccan citizens in legislative, military, foreign policy and jurisdictional transactions, though nominally leaving the Moroccan government in control of its own citizens.
 Moroccan nationalists dispute this, noting that France still influenced Moroccan affairs as a result of the treaty.

 The Treaty Between France and Spain Regarding Morocco, concluded on 27 November 1912, established the Spanish protectorate in Morocco.
 By this agreement, Spain gained a zone of influence in the Rif and the Cape Juby areas, where the Sultan remained nominally the sovereign and was represented by a vice regent under the control of the Spanish high commission.
 The treaty also granted the concession for exploitation of the iron mines of Mount Uixan to the Spanish Rif Mines Company, which was also given permission to build a railroad to connect the mines with Melilla.